 Place your plant.
 Remember step 1?
 It’s time to get your plant set up in that one spot you picked out.
 Monitor it’s health over the next week or so and if you think the light may be too high or too low, consider a new spot.

 There you have it.
 By following these seven simple steps, you’ll have a radioactive green thumb in no time.
 If the thumb actually starts glowing then consult your local physician.
-Finally, don’t hesitate to ask for help by texting us at 646-430-8699.
+Finally, don’t hesitate to ask for help by emailing us at firstname.lastname@example.org.
 We got you.